vjeantet/bitfan/processors/filter-date/README.md

 * Value type is array
 * Default value is `[]`

-The date formats allowed are anything allowed by Golang time format.
+The date formats allowed are anything allowed by Joda time format.
-You can see the docs for this format https://golang.org/src/time/format.go#L20 An array with field name first, and format patterns following, [ field, formats... ]
+You can see the docs for this format http://www.joda.org/joda-time/key_format.html An array with field name first, and format patterns following, [ field, formats... ]

 ### add_tag